-The Office of Environment and Heritage (OEH) consists of six functional areas:
+The Office of Environment and Heritage (OEH) consists of five functional areas:

 National Parks and Wildlife Service

-Delivers integrated and customer-focused services at the regional and local level to strengthen communities and partnerships across NSW.
-This includes services, programs and support for education, community engagement, energy efficiency, Aboriginal and historic heritage, volunteering, environmental water management, compliance and enforcement, and private land conservation.
+Delivers integrated and customer focused services at the regional and local level to strengthen communities and partnerships across NSW.
+This includes services, programs and grants to support land use planning, threatened species, native vegetation, education, community engagement, energy efficiency, volunteering, environmental water management, coast and flood protection, compliance and enforcement, adapting to a changing climate and private land conservation.

 Provides scientific evidence and knowledge to underpin environmental decision making, regulation and service delivery.